bigdatavik/healthcare-payor-ai-mcp/README.md

 1. **Primary**: Genie MCP Server for natural language conversations and analytics
 2. **Fallback**: Unity Catalog Functions for structured data queries from tables
-3. **Knowledge**: Knowledge Assistant for unstructured data and document analysis
+3. **Knowledge**: Knowledge Assistant for unstructured data documents

 This ensures high availability and comprehensive coverage of user queries.